We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Seattle Children's is working with Providence St. Peter in Olympia to provide pediatric care 24 hours a day, seven days a week, as part of our pediatric hospitalist program.
 Pediatric hospitalists care for hospitalized patients and work with the child's regular pediatrician and other providers involved in the child's care to provide updates during the hospital stay and an overview with the child is discharged from the hospital.

 Skagit Valley Hospital

-Seattle Children’s is partnering with Skagit Valley Hospital in Mount Vernon to provide pediatric care 24 hours a day, seven days a week, as part of our pediatric hospitalist program.
+Seattle Children’s provides pediatric care 24 hours a day, 7 days a week, as part of our pediatric hospitalist program at Skagit Valley Hospital in Mount Vernon.
 Pediatric hospitalists care for hospitalized patients and work with the child’s regular pediatrician and other providers involved in the child’s care to provide updates during the hospital stay and an overview when the child is discharged from the hospital.